 - 1. To develop an interdisciplinary understanding of the interconnectedness of humans and Earth, promoting sustainability with a respect for natural systems. - 2.
-To produce leaders in six sub-disciplines within environmental studies who have the ability to develop and critically assess appropriately-scaled environmental decisions leading to sustainability. - 3.
+To produce leaders in environmental studies, science, sustainable agriculture and food studies who have the ability to develop and critically assess and implement appropriately-scaled environmental stewardship decisions. - 3.
 To improve students' abilities to think critically, apply theoretical knowledge to real-world problems, and communicate ideas. - 4.
 To develop and promote a holistic integration of academics, work, and service. - 5.
 To provide preparation and guidance for continued professional study and/or careers in fields that promote sustainability.
+The Environmental Studies Department awards four degrees: a B.S. in Environmental Science, a B.A. in Environmental Studies, and B.A. and B.S. majors in Sustainable Agriculture and Food Studies.
 Courses are offered in the natural and social sciences and there are abundant natural resources on and near campus.
 Courses and work crews give Environmental Studies students the balance of theory, first-hand knowledge, and field experience.
-Internships off campus are also encouraged.
-Interests of students majoring in Environmental Studies vary from forestry, agriculture, conservation biology, environmental chemistry, and soil science to economics and business, environmental policy, education, park interpretation, community activism, journalism, art, and urban gardening.
+Internships off campus are also encouraged or required for some majors.
+Interests of students in the Department of Environmental Studies vary from forestry, agriculture, animal science, conservation biology, environmental chemistry, and soil science to economics and business, environmental policy, education, park interpretation, community activism, journalism, art, and urban gardening.
 Students may elect to major or minor in Environmental Studies.
 Successful programs most often result when students, with the help of an advisor, begin planning coursework and identifying goals during the freshman year.
-Requirements for Majors and Minors: In order for students to declare a major or minor in Environmental Studies, they must have completed 32 credit hours and have a GPA of 2.8 or higher.
-Transfer students must have completed one semester at Warren Wilson College to declare a major in Environmental Studies and have a GPA of 2.8 or higher during that semester.
-Students declaring the Environmental Studies major must also declare a concentration within the major.
-Six concentrations are available.
-Earning a double concentration is possible; students should consult with their advisors.
-Total Credit Hours: Students must earn a minimum of 52-57 credit hours for the major, depending on the concentration selected.
-These credits are distributed among a programmatic core and courses required for each concentration as explained below.
-Degrees Offered: The standard degree for an Environmental Studies major is Bachelor of Arts, but a Bachelor of Science can be earned as an alternative.
-(See below for details on the requirements for the B.A. and B.S. degrees.)
-Honors Program: Graduation in Environmental Studies with Honors is possible for students who qualify.
-(See Honors section below for requirements.)
-B.A. or B.S. in Environmental Studies Bachelor of Arts: The standard degree for an Environmental Studies major is Bachelor of Arts.
-To obtain a B.A. in Environmental Studies, see the major requirements below.
-Bachelor of Science: Students can earn a Bachelor of Science degree in any concentration if they meet the course requirements for their concentration and: - 1.
-Take one semester each at the college level of calculus and statistics; - 2.
-Take a minimum of 24 credit hours of 2000-level or above laboratory science courses; and - 3.
-Complete and pass the Natural Science Seminar sequence of courses.
-See Natural Sciences course listing for requirements for the Natural Science Undergraduate Research Sequence.
-Students planning to complete a Natural Science Undergraduate Research Sequence should take SCI 3900 Capstone Research Design during the junior year.
-Major in Environmental Studies, B.A. or B.S.
+Major in Environmental Science, B.S.

+Grades: Students must maintain a minimum average GPA of 2.0 in required courses for the Environmental Science major.
+Total Credit Hours: Students must earn a minimum of 50 credit hours for the major.
+These 50 credits are distributed among a Foundational Core, Capstone Requirements, Natural Science, Social Science, and Quantitative Context courses, as explained below.
+Students may choose between an Environmental Science major with no concentration or an Environmental Science major with a concentration in Ecological Forestry.
+Requirements: